HISPlayer/UnityWebGL-SDK/README.md

 ## 🚀 HISPlayer Video Hosting Platform 🚀

 >
-> HISPlayer now includes the option to upload and host any video files to your HISPlayer account, converting them into HLS and DASH streaming URLs.
+> Upload and host any video files to your HISPlayer account, converting them into HLS and DASH streaming URLs.
 You can stream all these videos using HISPlayer Unity SDK into Unity. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
-> HISPlayer Unity SDK also allows you to host your videos directly from the **Unity Editor**.
+> HISPlayer Unity SDK is included **at no extra cost**, allowing you to host your videos directly inside the **Unity Editor**.
 >
 >Tutorial:
 > * **[Host videos from the Unity Editor](https://www.youtube.com/watch?v=vSI7U6TjHqI)**